The Future Of Gold Prices

 So, what’s the catch?
 Why aren’t Gold prices skyrocketing?

-Fundamentally, the dollar should have crashed a long time ago since the U.S. Fed has been churning out more money in the past ten years than in the previous century.
+Fundamentally, the dollar should have crashed long ago since the U.S. Fed has been churning out more money in the past ten years than in the previous century.
 Fundamentals would have had you investing in energy and oil stocks at just the time when they plummeted.
 Until oil plummeted, all the experts were hollering about the dearth of oil and the burgeoning demand in Asia.
 The general market in Asia continues to ascend, but those same individuals have now switched tunes.
 Instead of warning about an oil shortage, they preach the oversupply gospel.
 How quickly they change sides!

 US Dollar Index